jodata997/Udacity-Image-Classifier/README.md

 ## Files Included
 These are the files included as part of the project and what each contains:
  - **Image Classifier Project.ipynb**: This is the Jupyter notebook where I conducted all my activities, including a little more than what is included in the predict.py and train.py files.
- - **Image Classifier Project.html**: Same as the file above, except in HTML form.
- - **train.py**: This file accepts inputs from the command line prompt and takes the work from the Jupyter notebook for the following activities:
+ - **train.py**: This file accepts inputs from the command line prompt and takes the work from the Jupyter notebook for the following activities: Creating the Datasets, Creating the Architecture, Training the model, Saving the Model
-  - Creating the Datasets
-  - Creating the Architecture
-  - Training the model
-  - Saving the Model

 - **predict.py**: This file accepts inputs from the command line prompt and takes the work from the Jupyter notebook for the following activities
   - Loading the Model